 "Now for the final four in today's tournament, your guests, should you have them here, will join you stage side for the semi-final, third place and final matchups.
 Several things will happen very quickly after the final match.
-We'll have about two minutes of celebration, confetti, a playing of We Are the Champions, and, should weather allow it, fireworks around the stadium.
+We'll have about two minutes of celebration, confetti, a playing of The Grand Festival Victory Theme, and, should weather allow it, fireworks around the stadium.
 We will further elevate the stage floor so everyone can see the trophy presentation.
 Then we'll have a speech from Director Contesta and comments from the Top Coordinator and his or her party before the winner goes to the press room for final interviews alongside Contesta and other officials."

 Looking through the packets given to her, Sandra gets a refresher of what's to come.
 Given that she's done this twice before, only some of this is news to her.
 She can only imagine the feeling of her mother who has gone through seven of these meetings or any of the older teens and adults.
 As she looks around the boardroom table, the only exception to the bored faces she finds is Pokémon Ranger Solana, right across from her and next to Brianna, who attentively looks at her notes and takes even more of them as Ken talks about delays in the event of lightning, fog or heavy and sustained downpours.